Keon Daniel

-Keon Kelly Daniel (born 16 January 1987 in Lambeau) is a Trinidadian professional footballer who most recently played for Polish side GKS Tychy.
+Keon Kelly Daniel (born 16 January 1987 in Lambeau) is a Trinidadian professional footballer who played as a midfielder.

 Career

 Club

 Daniel attended Signal Hill Secondary School in his native Tobago, and later attended the St Clair Coaching School.
 After a two-week trial with Manchester United in 2005 Daniel turned professional when he signed with United Petrotrin of the TT Pro League in 2006.

 After another trial in England in August 2008, this time with West Ham United, Daniel joined league rivals Caledonia AIA in 2009.

 In May 2010 Daniel transferred to the Puerto Rico Islanders of the USSF D2 Pro League.
 He made his debut for the Islanders on 26 June 2010 as a substitute in a 3–0 loss to the Rochester Rhinos.

 Prior to the 2011 Major League Soccer season, Daniel trialed with the Philadelphia Union.
 Following the successful trial, Daniel signed with the Union on 18 March 2011.
 In Week 7 of the season, Daniel was named to the MLS Team of the Week for his performance against the San Jose Earthquakes.
 His first goal for Philadelphia was scored on 11 June 2011 in an MLS game against Real Salt Lake.

 After temporarily leaving Philadelphia to play for the Trinidad and Tobago national football team in September 2011, Daniel was forced to remain in Trinidad and Tobago due to an expired visa until February 2012.
 This incident spawned the "Free Keon" meme used amongst Philadelphia Union fans at live matches and online social networking groups.